akka/akka/akka-docs/src/main/paradox/testing.md

 @@@ note

-These two paragraphs summarise that if the current thread is interrupted while doing work under the CallingThreadDispatcher, then that will result in the `isInterrupted` flag to be `true` when the message send returns and no `InterruptedException` will be thrown.
+In summary, if the current thread is interrupted while doing work under the CallingThreadDispatcher, then that will result in the `isInterrupted` flag to be `true` when the message send returns and no `InterruptedException` will be thrown.